makerdao/market-maker-stats/README.md

 ## oasis-market-maker-chart

-Draws a chart with the GDAX price, closest `oasis-market-maker-keeper` bid and asks (represented as lines) and trades taking place with the keeper (represented as stars).
+Draws a chart with the historical GDAX ETH/USD price, closest `oasis-market-maker-keeper` bids and asks (represented as lines) and trades taking place with the keeper (represented as dots).
-This way we can clearly spot if we are not creating dangerous arbitrage opportunities.
+The size of the dots depends on the trade volume.
+This way we can clearly spot if the keeper is not creating dangerous arbitrage opportunities.

 Example result: